 The theme of this year’s festival centres on the “floral celebration of remarkable women,” says Fleurs de Villes co-founder Karen Marshall.
 There are 14 incredible mannequins, each done by a local florist depicting a particular woman.
 Installation pieces include Catherine O’Hara from the award-winning TV comedy Schitt’s Creek; Diana, Princess of Wales; Frida Kahlo, Buffy Sainte-Marie and Viola Desmond, who’s on the $10 bill in Canada, she points out.

 “This year we really wanted to celebrate a diverse group of women who have created some sort of note for themselves because they are each remarkable,” adds Marshall.

 While sitting in the lounge of the Hazelton Hotel, she warns me in the form of a joke about the need to wear “very comfortable shoes” to follow the 90-minute flower trail – after the tour had come to an end.
 We both laugh.

-Later at home, watching the footage of the interview, it occurred to me that’s she’s probably done this joke a hundred times before.
+Later, it occurred to me that she’s probably done that joke a hundred times before.
 She “works for some of the largest media brands in the world,” her bio says.
 She works alongside co-founder Tina Barkley, “one of Vancouver’s best known lifestyle gurus representing major magazines and brands as a regular television spokesperson and expert.”